jilleb/mqb-pm/README.md

 [![ci][1]][2]

-This is a performance monitor, based on Martoreto's aa-stats.
+This was a performance monitor, based on Martoreto's aa-stats.
-It's made specifically for use with the Volkswagen/Skoda/Seat/Audi MIB2 infotainment units, but it might also work on others, as long as they have Android Auto support.
+It was made specifically for use with the Volkswagen/Skoda/Seat/Audi MIB2 infotainment units, but it might also work on others, as long as they have Android Auto support.

+NOTE: I am no longer maintaining the app, and will not provide any support anymore.
+I've spend a lot of time on it, and had a lot of fun, but after failing to be listed on Google Play, I got demotivated because this meant it was harder for users to use the app.
+That meant I had to spend a lot of time to support them, because it's not everyone's hobby to jump through tons of hoops to get an app working like it's supposed to work.
+And then came the sudden influx of AAAD users that overwhelmed the issues-section and my personal email with (mostly) Italian messages.
+Sometimes the messages were a bit dumb (Like: "How to install on iPhone?" or "Why don't I get data on my BMW?") and sometimes they were very rude and making demands for something they got free in the first place...
+This took away a lot of the fun and made me decide to spend time on things that are more fun and/or more important.
+Thanks for all the fun and enthousiasm from everyone!
+Let's meet again in my future projects.

 # Main features:
 - Display data from the in-car exlap channel on your infotainment screen